Review: SoundLink Aid 500 Electric Dehumidifier

 SoundLink Aid 500 electric dehumidifier (Image: Vitor Valeri / Hi-Fi Hub)

-What you need to know when plugging in the electric dehumidifier
+What do you need to know when plugging the electric dehumidifier into a power outlet?

 USB-C port of the SoundLink Aid 500 electric dehumidifier.